 Anatomy is a vital subject for medical students aspiring to become doctors.
-However, it can be quite difficult to learn the human body’s complex systems when dense textbooks and confusing diagrams are used as teaching tools.
+However, it can be quite difficult to learn the human body’s complex systems, especially when dense textbooks and confusing diagrams are used as teaching tools.

 I have compiled a list of 11 tips on how to study anatomy effectively in MBBS so that you’re well prepared for your exams!
 These are some of the best ways to learn Anatomy.